-Given a choice between only SEO or only PPC—I’d pick neither.
+Given a choice between only SEO or only PPC and we’d pick neither.

 Still curious about which solution is best for your goals?

 For that, you’ll need to leverage the insights of someone with experience in search engine marketing.
-I’m happy to recommend a couple of smart folks you can chat with to get the ball rolling. ?
+We’re happy to recommend a couple of smart folks you can chat with to get the ball rolling

 PPC and SEO are a match made in heaven.
 It would be a real shame if you didn’t unite them for search engine greatness.